yunastras/cuny-cs-starter/README.md

 # CUNY Summer STEM Academy - Computer Science

+## About

 This GitHub repository contains student starter files for the Computer Science course offered as part of the City University of New York (CUNY) Summer STEM Program.

-This course will make use of the following:
+This course will make use of the following tools:

 - **Git:** A version control system that tracks changes to your code.
 Think of it as a time machine for your files that lets you save snapshots and undo mistakes.
 - **GitHub:** A website that hosts your Git repositories online.
 It's like Google Drive for code, letting you share and collaborate with others.